 Obtain a Proficient Divorce Attorney

-When you choose Gordon N. Shayne as your attorney, he brings over 33 years of hard-earned legal experience to your case.
-Mr. Shayne understands the judicial process in Colorado and can advocate effectively on your behalf to ensure your rights are being protected.
+When you choose Gordon N. Shayne as your attorney, he brings over 35 years of hard-earned legal experience to your case.
+Gordon understands what is at stake for you and your family and the judicial process.
+He is a proven advocate who will fight for your rights are being protected.
 Contact us today to schedule your free initial consultation so you can be prepared for court.

 *for those individuals interested in retaining legal counsel and who have the financial means to hire an attorney